raquo/Typegrounds/README.md

 ### Contents:

+* mapk/v0 – MapK using wrappers (+tests)
 * mapk/v1 – MapK using newtype (+tests)
 * mapk/v2 – MapK using dependent types (+tests)

 ### Will there be docs?

-No, but there's a [blog post about MapK](https://dev.to/raquo/implementing-mapk-in-scala-3-without-forsome-existential-types-1da9-temp-slug-84244).
+No, but there's a [blog post about MapK](https://dev.to/raquo/existential-crisis-implementing-mapk-in-scala-3-3a0-temp-slug-667647).